Little Voices Make Big Ideas

-Your school rep. will check the box often and bring any ideas/problems to Mrs Douglas at our Monday monthly where they will be discussed and action if possible.
+Your school rep will check the box often and bring any ideas/problems to Mrs Diot at our meetings where they will be discussed and action if possible.
 If we are unable to action your suggestion we will let you know why.

 Your school council representatives are 'your voice' so remember to let them know via the box or in person as they are always ready to listen.

 Take a look at the suggestions we, the School Council have actioned so far ... we feel this really does prove 'Little voices Do have big ideas!'

 - Championing Well Being daily activities